4GeeksAcademy/javascript-arrays-exercises-tutorial/exercises/04.1-Loop_from_one_to_seventeen/README.md

 # `04.1` Loop from one to seventeen

-The current loop is looping from zero to ten,
+The current loop is looping from zero to ten.

-## 📝 Instructions
+## 📝 Instructions:

 1. Please make it loop from 1 to 17.

-## Example output:
+## 💻 Example output:

 ```js
 1